awsdocs/aws-net-developer-guide/doc_source/net-dg-install-assemblies.md

 You use NuGet to install individual AWSSDK service assemblies and extensions for the SDK\.

 **Note**
-If you are required to install an MSI instead of using NuGet, you can find the MSI at [https://sdk\-for\-net\.amazonwebservices\.com/latest/AWSToolsAndSDKForNet\.msi](https://sdk-for-net.amazonwebservices.com/latest/AWSToolsAndSDKForNet.msi)\.
+If you are required to install an MSI instead of using NuGet, you can find the ***legacy*** MSI at [https://sdk\-for\-net\.amazonwebservices\.com/latest/AWSToolsAndSDKForNet\.msi](https://sdk-for-net.amazonwebservices.com/latest/AWSToolsAndSDKForNet.msi)\.
 By default, the AWS SDK for \.NET is installed in the `Program Files` directory, which requires administrator privileges\.
 To install the SDK as a non\-administrator, choose a different installation directory\.